Surgery and anesthesia · Monitoring protocol

 Intubation and ventilation

-Airway protection and optimal oxygenation with precise control of anesthetic depth.
+Airway protection and optimal oxygenation, with precise control of anesthetic depth.

 Laser therapy